Do backlinks still matter these days? What’s with all the hype surrounding internal linking? Should you spend more time publishing long-form content?

 SEOs often make the mistake of ignoring internal link structure.
 While internal links may not be as important as external links, they still have the ability to influence rankings and change crawling patterns.

-By adding the right internal links, you make sure Google understands the relevance of pages, the relationship between pages and the value of pages.
-As a result, you need to evaluate and improve internal linking strategy on a regular basis.
+By adding the right internal links, you make sure Google understands the relevance of pages, the relationship between pages, and the value of pages.
+As a result, you need to evaluate and improve your internal linking strategy on a regular basis.

 How to Avoid it?